CatalaLang/catala-book/src/2-1-1-exercise.md

   -- StillAlive: current_date - individual.date_of_birth
   -- Deceased of deceased_date: deceased_date - individual.date_of_birth
 ```
-N.b., all the different branches of a _pattern-matching_ must contain same
+*Nota bene*: all the different branches of a _pattern-matching_ must contain same
 data type expressions.
 ~~~